It’s midterm week, Terriers. You know what that means. Pack your snuggie...

 Loss of Recognition

-It’s rare for us to revoke recognition, but if you misrepresent BU or your own group and its intentions, or fail to comply with University policies, you can lose your group’s official status.
+- It’s rare for us to revoke recognition, but if you misrepresent BU or your own group and its intentions, or fail to comply with University policies, you may lose your group’s official status.

 - Registration of an organization and approval of organization programs does not imply that the University approves or disapproves of the organization’s constitution, purpose, literature, or programs.
 The views held or expressed by the organization and/or its membership are solely that of the individuals involved.